CDAT/cdms/docs/source/manual/cdms_2.rst

 **Notes:**
 ::

- 1. Two modules are imported, "cdms", and "MV".
+ 1. Two modules are imported, "cdms2", and "MV".
 "MV" implements arithmetic functions.
  15.  "taObj" is a file (persistent) variable.
 At this point, no data has actually been read.
 This happens when the file variable is sliced, or